TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-10-26-the-bullet-proof-symfony-command-naming.md

 Well, that happens when you try to impress your readers.

 How could we avoid such an awkward situation?
-If you contribute Symplify or Migrify, you might already know the answer... or if you get inspiration from **the controller and event classes** above.
+If you contribute Symplify or Symplify, you might already know the answer... or if you get inspiration from **the controller and event classes** above.

 <br>